Finding Dory perfects Pixar’s winning formula from Finding Nemo. In the process, reinstating Pixar’s position as the

-Even the forgetful remembers given the right stimuli.
+Even the forgetful remembers when given the right stimuli.
 One day, while talking with Marlin and Nemo, Dory has an incredible flashback and remembers she used to live with her parents in California.
-Marlin and Nemo then accompany Dory across the Pacific, but when Dory awakens a squid and nearly gotten Nemo eaten, Marlin tells off Dory, resulting in Dory swimming off by herself.
+Marlin and Nemo then accompany Dory across the Pacific, but when Dory awakens a squid and nearly gotten Nemo eaten, Marlin chastises Dory, resulting in Dory swimming off by herself.
 Thereafter, Dory is captured by the staff of a Marine Life Institute, and while in quarantine, reencounters her childhood friend Destiny.
-Meanwhile Marlin and Nemo reach the Institution and struggle to rescue Dory.
+While this happens, Marlin and Nemo reach the Institution and struggle to rescue Dory.
 Naturally, things do not go as father and son hope.
-Dory might also end up lost to them forever.
+Dory might end up lost to them forever.

 How delighted I was to soon learn that repeating a winning formula isn’t necessarily bad, especially when paired with sincere efforts to refine and perfect.
 Finding Dory is easily the best Pixar movie since Toy Story 3.
 Through it, I feel Pixar’s position as the king of animated storytelling is once again reaffirmed.

 What makes it work so well?
 More of those quirky Finding Nemo caricatures, to begin with.
 A James Bond-like octopus, a telepathic whale, and … bullying sea lions.
 There’s also sheer cuteness, of course.
 Who could resist Baby Dory’s oh-so-big eyes, and the breathless, kid-like way she counts during hide-and-seek?

 And then there’s that disturbing, even terrifying question.
 The one that keeps all would-be parents up at night.
 What if, just what if, you have a child like Dory?
 A child who would never be able to look after himself or herself properly, even in adulthood?